-STP Nuclear Operating Company's (STPNOC) Units 3 & 4 (STP 3&4) Quality Assurance Program Description (QAPD) is the top-level policy document that establishes the quality assurance policy and assigns major functional responsibilities for COL/construction/preoperation and/or operations activities and/or Design Certification Amendment activities (associated with the Aircraft Impact Amendment) conducted by or for STPNOC.
-The QAPD describes the methods and establishes Quality Assurance (QA) and administrative control requirements that meet 10 CFR 50, Appendix B and 10 CFR 52.
-The QAPD is based on the requirements and recommendations of ASME NQA-1-1994, "Quality Assurance Requirements for Nuclear Facility Applications," Parts I, II and III as specified in this document.
+The Duke Energy Quality Assurance Topical Report for 10 CFR Part 52 Licenses is the Duke Energy Corporation Quality Assurance Program Description (QAPD) for all 10 CFR Part 52 Licenses.
+This is the top-level policy document that establishes the quality assurance policy and assigns major functional responsibilities for COL construction, pre-operations and operations activities conducted by or for Duke Energy Corporation.
+The QAPD describes the methods and establishes quality assurance (QA) and administrative control requirements that meet 10 CFR 50, Appendix B and 10 CFR 52.
+The QAPD is based on the requirements and recommendations of ASME NQA-1-1994, "Quality Assurance Requirements for Nuclear Facility Applications," Parts I, II, and III, as specified in this document.

-The QA Program (QAP) is defined by the NRC-approved regulatory document that describes the QA elements (i.e. the QAPD), along with the associated implementing documents.
-Procedures and instructions that control STP 3&4 activities will be developed prior to commencement of those activities.
-Policies establish high-level responsibilities and authority for carrying out important administrative functions which are outside the scope of the QAPD.
-Procedures establish practices for certain activities which are common to all STPNOC organizations performing those activities so that the activity is controlled and carried out in a manner that meets QAPD requirements.
-Procedures specific to a site, organization, or group establish detailed implementation requirements and methods, and may be used to implement policies or be unique to particular functions or work activities.
+The Quality Assurance Program is defined by the NRC approved regulatory document that describes the QA elements, along with the associated implementing documents.
+Procedures and instructions that control Nuclear Development will be developed prior to commencement of those activities.
+As the overall controlling QAPD for design, construction, and operations, this document invokes QA requirements for controlling Duke Energy Corporation performed quality-affecting activities as well as providing controls for subcontractors addressed by Part II Sections 4 and 7, to perform their assigned quality affecting activities to their own QA Programs.
+Policies establish high level responsibilities and authority for carrying out important administrative functions which are outside the scope of the QAPD.
+Procedures establish practices for certain activities which are common to all Duke Energy Corporation organizations performing those activities so that the activity is controlled and carried out in a manner that meets QAPD requirements.
+Site or organization specific procedures establish detailed implementation requirements and methods, and may be used to implement policies or be unique to particular functions or work activities.